 David advises alcoholics not to wallow in addiction but to get out there, get moving and don’t stop until they become sober.
 He said that the road to recovery, like running, has high points and low points.
 But what’s important is that you won’t quit on yourself and you should give yourself a chance to enjoy the beauty of life once again.

 Can exercise work wonders on the mind and body?

 Exercise can help people trying to regain their strength and energy.
 Running clears your mind as well.
 You can think about all sorts of nice things, and take it as an opportunity to have wonderful reflections.

 Training for the triathlon and ultra-marathon also means that you don’t accept lower standards for your fitness.
-You don’t settle for a fat belly, aching bones and muscles when you move around, or a sick body.
-You do your trainings every day until you feel energetic and powerful.
+You don’t settle for a fat belly, aching bones, and muscles when you move around, or a sick body.
+You do your training every day until you feel energetic and powerful.

 Triathlons have one of the healthiest and fittest bodies in the world!
 They also look and feel younger than the rest.
-Just imagine how a 60 something year old man can join the race when some teenagers can’t even do a 200 meter sprint.
+Just imagine how a 60 something-year-old man can join the race when some teenagers can’t even

 If you are an addict, you tend to neglect your body because everything revolves around our drug use.
 You see less of yourself and more on drugs.
 But the moment you swap your addiction for a healthy habit like doing ultra-marathon or triathlon, you would wake up realizing that you’ve missed a lot when you were an addict.

 How this suicidal addict turned to an Ironman with one decision